 - Canvas: Learn how to get started using this learning management software (LMS) to hold material and documents for your classes – even your face-to-face classes!

-- Blackboard Collaborate & Big Blue Button: A comparison of two web conferencing tools (integrated into Canvas) that can be use to host synchronous interactive sessions with students similar to Elluminate.
+- Blackboard Collaborate Ultra & Big Blue Button: A comparison of two web conferencing tools (integrated into Canvas) that can be used to host synchronous interactive sessions with students.
 Both offer the option to record the session for later viewing.

 - Respondus: Create quizzes that can be imported and deployed in Canvas.